'Dead end': German cardinal offers to quit over church abuse - WTMJ

 “His resignation offer makes clear that the church in Germany needs to continue the Synodal Path,” Baetzing said in a written statement.
 “The Synodal Path was created to look for systemic answers to the crisis.
 The basic, theological discussions which determine the Synodal Path are therefore a significant and important part of this process.”

+Some conservative commentators, however, cheered Marx’s resignation offer as evidence that his ideas for the German Church via the Synodal Path were “dead,” not the church itself.
+Some on the right have warned that the German process of reform could lead to a schism, or formal break from Rome.

+“No kidding, the Catholic Church in Germany really had reached a dead end, if by ‘dead end’ one means the liberal, modernist way forward led by Cdl Marx,” said Rod Dreher, an Orthodox convert from Catholicism and columnist for The American Conservative.
+“He is right to resign.
+Let someone rise who can offer leadership based in truth.”

-Other top cardinals and bishops previously offered to resign for more direct involvement in abuse-related failings, only to see Francis sit on the decision for some time.
+Other top cardinals and bishops previously offered to resign for alleged involvement in abuse-related failings, only to see Francis sit on the decision for some time.

 Francis allowed Australian Cardinal George Pell, his economics minister, to take an extended leave of absence in 2017 to return home to face trial for old sexual abuse charges.
 Pell’s conviction was overturned by Australia’s High Court last year, but by that time, Pell was just a year shy of retirement age and Francis had already named a successor.